 “Basically,” I said, struggling to follow what he was telling me, “the governing bodies for the various schools of PM thought have issues with the way Microsoft has chosen to build the algorithms, but Microsoft is all, ‘Hey, you want to write the software yourself?
 No?
 Well, you’re just gonna hafta deal with the way we do it.'”

-Tim said that what I was touching on with my line of questions happens to be a major pain point for a lot of people involved in PM but who aren’t PM wonks.
+Tim said that what I was touching on with my line of questions is a major pain point for many people involved in PM but who aren’t PM wonks.
 He said that, frankly, Microsoft Project is too difficult for novice PMs.

 “So how do we make Microsoft Project usable for people like me?”
 I asked.
 Is there kind of a “Microsoft Project Lite” for us lightweights?

-Well, SharePoint kind of is the lite platform.
+Well, SharePoint is the lite platform.
 It isn’t complete – it doesn’t do task scheduling or calculate dependencies, for instance – but it’s a step in the right direction for people who want to take their project management off sticky notes and napkins and into a more organized system.
-Mostly, though, making Microsoft Project usable for regular folks who aren’t steeped in PM’s deep cuts, is a matter of making the concepts that drive the proper use of the platform accessible to regular folks.
-Once people have a better understanding of the concepts, they are then empowered to “get” what’s going on with the software (which isn’t as thoroughly documented as SharePoint is).
+Making Microsoft Project usable for regular folks who aren’t steeped in PM’s deep cuts is mostly a matter of making the concepts that drive the proper use of the platform accessible to regular folks.
+Once people understand the concepts better, they are empowered to “get” what’s going on with the software (which isn’t as thoroughly documented as SharePoint is).
 So that’s, um, kind of the core principle behind this whole blog.
-It becomes much less scary and much more usable if you have an inkling of what you’re doing, and why you’re doing it.
+It becomes much less scary and more usable if you have an inkling of what you’re doing and why you’re doing it.

 We’ll get back to planning my long-passed vacation using the actual software in the next entry, but for now, I wanted to share an opportunity with you so that you, too, can dive right into Microsoft Project.
 If you don’t have access to Project, or you’re afraid you’ll mess something up if you play with a real installation of Microsoft Project (you wouldn’t, but I know how intimidating it can be to muck around with new software), you can test drive Microsoft Project on a virtual machine hosted one of Innovative-e’s partners, Cloudshare.